-State of Operations (Note 1) Departure from Corporate Social Assessed areas Yes No Summary (Note 2) Responsibility Best Practice Principles for TWSE/GTSM listed companies and reasons (8) Does the company evaluate the records of suppliers' impact on the environment and society before doing business with the supplier?
-(9) Do the contracts between the company and its major suppliers include termination clauses which come into force once the suppliers breach the corporate social responsibility policy and cause significant impact on the environment and society? training depends on the job position of the employees.
+State of Operations (Note 1) Departure from Corporate Social Assessed areas Yes No Summary (Note 2) Responsibility Best Practice Principles for TWSE/GTSM listed companies and reasons supplie society (9) Do the major s which compared the corp the company evaluate the records of rs' impact on the environment and before doing business with the supplier? contracts between the company and its suppliers include termination clauses come into force once the suppliers breach porate social responsibility policy and ignificant impact on the environment elety? training depends on the job position of the employees.
 (6) There are no relevant operations currently.
 (7) Company products are designed and manufactured in accordance with standard regulations of various countries.
 These products have also been certified by the following: China: GB-8408 Amusement Device Safety Code(Amusement device satety Cood) Europe: EN-13814(Fairground and amusement park machinery and Structure-Safety) USA and Canada: ASTM-F2291 (Standard Practice for Design of Amusement and Devices) (8) No, a list of supplier evaluation standards was added.
 (9) The Company upholds the principle of ethical corporate management and collectively cooperate with the suppliers in development projects to facilitate coexistence and collective prosperity.
-Enhancing information disclosure Does the company disclose relevant and reliable information regarding its corporate social responsibility on its website and the Market Observation Post System?
-The Company discloses relevant information regarding its corporate social responsibility on its website, annual report, and the prospectuses.
+(1) Does the information response nformation disclosure company disclose relevant and reliable ation regarding its corporate social sibility on its website and the Market ation Post System?
+V The Company discloses relevant information regarding its corporate social responsibility on its website, annual report, and the prospectuses.

-State of Operations (Note 1) Departure from Corporate Social Assessed areas Yes No Summary (Note 2) Responsibility Best Practice Principles for TWSE/GTSM listed companies and reasons 5.
-If the Company has established the corporate social TWSE/TPEx Listed Companies", please describe any di screpa ancy b etween the principles and their implementation: Not applicable 6.
-Other important information to facilitate a better unde erstanc ding of f the company's corporate social responsibility practi ices: None.
-7. If the corporate social responsibility reports have rece eived a assurai nce from external institutions, they should state so be elow: Not applicable
+State of Operations (Note 1) Departure from Corporate Social Assessed areas 3.7 N Responsibility Best Practice Yes No Summary (Note 2) Principles for TWSE/GTSM ., ., listed companies and reasons 5.
+If the Company has established the corporate social - • • • • • • • • • • • • • • • • • • • • • TWSE/TPEx Listed Companies", please describe any di iscrepa ancy b etween the principles and their implementation: Not applicable 6.
+Other important information to facilitate a better under erstanc ding of f the company's corporate social responsibility practi ices: None.
+7. If the corporate social responsibility reports have rece eived a ıssurar nce from external institutions, they should state so be elow: Not applicable